milgawel/companyble/README.md

 - styled-components: 5.1.0

 Api used for project:
-company API prepared for reruitment purposes
+API prepared for reruitment purposes

 ## Setup